 Stretched along the St Kilda foreshore, south west of the city, is something unlikely; a to-scale model of our entire Solar System.
-St Kilda is one of the few places you will find that actually has its own sun.
+It even includes Pluto.

 The St Kilda solar system starts in the southern part of the suburb, near the marina.